-In establishing its bonus program for fiscal 2021 for Messrs.
+In establishing its bonus program for fiscal year 2022 for Messrs.
 Wayne and.
 Dignan, the Compensation Committee implemented a metric prescribing a threshold under which no bonus would be paid and a maximum above which no additional bonus would be paid, which is capped at two times base salary.
 Within those ranges, 70% of the calculated amount is based on achievement of pre-tax income (prior to payment of the bonuses to Messrs.
 Wayne and Dignan) and 30% of the calculated amount is at the discretion of the Compensation Committee.
 The factors that are considered as part of the discretionary portion are overall company management, relations with regulators, and other qualitative factors that the Compensation Committee feels reflects on the efforts of management.

 The Bank earned pre-tax income before bonus to Messrs.
-Wayne and Dignan of \$103.2 million, which exceeded the maximum threshold.
-Further, with respect to the discretionary portion, some of the factors that the Compensation Committee considered included the Bank's activity in PPP both as an originator and as a correspondent, a successful fiscal year with our employees working from home, the consolidation of our Lewiston branch into our nearby Auburn branch and related relocation of our Lewiston operations center, and the acceptance of our CRA Strategic Plan by our regulators.
+Wayne and Dignan of \$63.6 million, which exceeded the maximum threshold.
+Further, with respect to the discretionary portion, some of the factors that the Compensation Committee considered included significant loan origination and purchase activity, a successful fiscal year with our employees working from home and a smooth transition back to office, planning for the relocation of our Boston office location, favorable regulatory relations, and the acceptance of our CRA Strategic Plan by our regulators.
 As such, the Compensation Committee approved the maximum bonus for both Messrs.
-Wayne and.
-Dignan, of \$1.2 million and \$900,000, respectively, including 100% of the discretionary portion.
+Wayne and Dignan, of \$1.2 million and \$900,000, respectively, including 100% of the discretionary portion.

-As Chief Risk Officer, Mr. Pinheiro's bonus compensation was not tied to financial performance, but rather determined by reference to qualitative factors, including enterprise risk assessment, regulatory compliance, and other related matters.
+As Chief Information Officer, Ms. Jenkins' bonus compensation was not tied to financial performance, but rather determined by reference to qualitative factors, including individual performance, technology and information security upgrades, and other related matters.

-For fiscal 2021, the Compensation Committee determined to award the following cash bonus amounts with respect to fiscal 2021 performance:
+For fiscal year 2022, the Compensation Committee determined to award the following cash bonus amounts with respect to fiscal year 2022 performance: